 Mice can easily get through a hole as small as a quarter of an inch!
 So anything that size or larger needs to be sealed up tightly.
 This includes holes or gaps within the foundation, siding, doors, and windows.

 If you have wires or plumbing running into your garage or shed, you also need to check these entry points as well.
 You will often find gaps around these spaces where mice can fit through.
-It is actually of their favorite ways to get inside.
+It is actually one of their favorite ways to get inside.
 They feel the warmth coming out of the hole, and head for shelter.

 Seal gaps or holes around the garage or shed with caulking, expanding foam, or extra boards.
 For tough areas where mice repeatedly enter through, add a little steel wool and then caulk or use the expanding foam over top.
 This will help deter the mice from chewing through the foam or caulking.